 It’s a considerable challenge for depressed individuals not to give in to negative thoughts.
-When you are going through depression, you feel like the world is over, and nothing makes sense.
+Going through depression makes you feel like the world is over, and nothing makes sense.
 Eliminate such thoughts by shifting the focus of your mind to look at positive thoughts.

 Positive thoughts help you to have a better view of the world.
 When you shift your thoughts towards positivity in your life, you will begin to feel better about your environment.
 Enrolling in cognitive behavioral therapy is one way to encourage positive thoughts.

-One recent study shows that the use of positive activity interventions involving thoughts such as gratitude, kindness, and positive feelings towards other people helps manage depression.
+One recent study shows that positive activity interventions involving thoughts such as gratitude, kindness, and positive feelings towards other people help manage depression.